 Take discounts on optical services and products for example.

-Members of several nationwide nonprofits and clubs are eligible for price breaks on everything from eyeglasses to vision insurance.
-These groups include:
+Members of the following nationwide nonprofits and clubs are eligible for price breaks on everything from eyeglasses to vision insurance.

 This federation of automotive clubs helps its members keep a sharp eye on the road by offering them vision-related discounts.

 These benefits may vary from one regional AAA club to another.
-But AAA members in my area, for example, can save as much as 30 percent at optical retailers like LensCrafters, Pearle Vision and Target Optical.
+But AAA members in my area, for example, can save as much as 50% at optical retailers like Glasses.com, LensCrafters, Sears Optical and Target Optical.

 Perhaps you already know that the benefits of an AARP membership include discounts on everything from dining to auto insurance.
 But what about vision-related savings?

 You generally don’t have to be a member of Costco to see an optometrist at a Costco optical department.
-But the ability to buy optical items is reserved for members.
+But the ability to buy optical items, like glasses and contacts, is reserved for members.

 Members also get access to discounts on top of the warehouse club’s already low prices.
-For example, Costco Optical is currently offering $30 off each additional complete pair (frame and lenses) of prescription eyeglasses if you buy one pair.
+For example, Costco Optical is currently offering $30 off each additional complete pair of prescription eyeglasses if you buy one pair.

 You don’t have to be a member of Sam’s Club to see an optometrist at this warehouse club chain, either.
 Only members can buy optical items there, though.

 Members also get access to discounts.
-Folks with the more expensive Sam’s Plus membership, for example, get $50 off their first pair of glasses with the purchase of a yearlong supply of contact lenses.
+Folks with the more expensive Sam’s Plus membership, for example, get 20% off a complete pair of eyeglasses and free shipping on contact lenses.

 Have you ever taken advantage of vision-related perks that came with a membership?
-Tell us what you thought of the perk by commenting below or on Facebook.
+Tell us what you thought of the perk by commenting below or on our Facebook page.